chadmeyer/dominican-liturgy/traditional_office_of_the_dead.md

 Our Father... (silently) ...And lead us not into temptation.
 R. But deliver us from evil.

 Lesson 4: Job 13:23-28
 R. Woe is me, Lord, for I have sinned greatly in my life.
 Im my misery, what shall I do?
 Where shall I flee if not to you, my God?
-Have mercy on me, When you come * on the last day.
+Have mercy on me, when you come * on the last day.
 V. My soul is filled with anguish, but come Lord with help.  -- On the last day.

 Lesson 5: Job 14:1-6
 R. Do not recall my sins, Lord, * when you come to judge the world by fire.
 V. Lord my God, make clear your way before me. -- When you come...